David M. Ornitz

 Current studies aim to understand the mechanisms by which FGF2 is cardioprotective in the adult heart.
 We showed that FGF2 is a necessary cardioprotective factor in a clinically relevant closed-chest model for ischemia-reperfusion injury.
 We are now working to understand how FGF2 signaling is regulated in the adult heart, why effects of increased FGF2 expression are only seen following injury, and the identity of the cellular targets of FGF2 (cardiomyocytes, endothelial cells, smooth muscle cells, interstitial cells).
 To address these questions, we are inactivating FGFRs in potential FGF2 target cells (myocytes, endothelial cells, fibroblasts) and examining the physiological and pathophysiological response to in vivo ischemia reperfusion injury.
 Additionally, we have cell-autonomously activated FGFRs in cardiomyocytes.
 These studies have identified multiple cell-autonomous and cell non-autonomous roles for FGF signaling in the adult cardiovascular system and have generated a mouse model for hypertrophic cardiomyopathy.c Our most recent work shows that cell autonomous FGF signaling in endothelial cells is required for neovascularization one week after IR injury.d

-Discovery of a requirement for FGF20 signaling in regulating progenitor cell growth and differentiation in the developing inner ear and kidney.
+5. Discovery of a requirement for FGF20 signaling in regulating progenitor cell growth and differentiation in the developing inner ear, olfactory epithelium, and kidney.

 We have identified FGF20 as an essential signaling molecule that regulates the development of sensory receptors in the inner ear.
 We generated mice that lack Fgf20 and showed that these mice are viable and healthy, but congenitally deaf.a Studies of cochlear development showed that FGF20 is required for sensory epithelial differentiation in the cochlea.
 Specifically, we showed that exposure to FGF20 must occur at a specific time during development to initiate differentiation of cells in the lateral cochlear compartment (outer hair and supporting cells).
 In the absence of FGF20, lateral compartment cells remain undifferentiated, postmitotic, and unresponsive to mechanisms that regulate the final stages of sensory cell differentiation.
 These studies suggest that mutations in FGF20 may result in deafness in humans and that FGF20 may be an important factor for the repair or regeneration of sensory cells in the inner ear.
-Analysis of mice that lack Fgf20 and the related family member Fgf9 revealed that both ligands are required for progenitor cell growth in the CAP mesenchyme of the developing kidney.b Although mutations in the human FGF20 gene have not yet been identified in patients with hearing loss, study of Fgf9/20 double knockout mice led to the identification of a human family in which renal agenesis is associated with a mutation in FGF20.
-Current studies are investigating mechanisms by which FGF9 and FGF20 cooperate to regulate the number of epithelial progenitor cells in the cochleac and to determine whether induction of FGF signaling can improve cochlear response to injury and facilitate regeneration.
+We next investigated mechanisms by which FGF9 and FGF20 cooperate to regulate the number of epithelial progenitor cells in the cochlea.b and to determine whether induction of FGF signaling can improve cochlear response to injury and facilitate regeneration.c